Are you stuck in the same content marketing routine using the same content formats over and over again?

 - The more diverse content you produce, the more data you have to analyze.
 By expanding your content formats and channels, you’ll understand your audience better.
 The more you experiment, the more tricks you find on how you can stand out in the crowd of competitors.

-- New content assets may help you come up with more content monetization ideas!
+- New content assets may help you come up with more content monetization ideas and more content marketing conversion!

 Diversify and Consolidate Your Content Formats